DataBiosphere/toil/README.md

     batch systems have issues!).

     --retryCount=RETRYCOUNT
-                        Number of times to retry a failing batchjob before giving up and labeling batchjob failed. default=0
+                        Number of times to retry a failing job before giving up and labeling job failed. default=0
     --maxJobDuration=MAXJOBDURATION
-                        Maximum runtime of a batchjob (in seconds) before we kill it (this is a lower bound, and the actual time before killing the batchjob may be longer).
+                        Maximum runtime of a job (in seconds) before we kill it (this is a lower bound, and the actual time before killing the job may be longer).
                         default=9223372036854775807
     --rescueJobsFrequency=RESCUEJOBSFREQUENCY
                         Period of time to wait (in seconds) between checking